 Hi everyone!
-So I know I’ve already reviewed Winger by Andrew Smith, and that I’ve talked about it a lot in Tuesday Top Tens and it was this last week’s Fandom Friday, but I wanted to share a little more on it.
+So I know I’ve already reviewed Winger by Andrew Smith, order and that I’ve talked about it a lot in Tuesday Top Tens and it was this last week’s Fandom Friday, but I wanted to share a little more on it.
 Maybe you think I’m a little crazy, or biased, or I just need to stop pushing this book on everyone, but I don’t really want to stop.
 And one of the people that I kept pushing to read it was my boyfriend, and yes, I felt a sort of gratification when he enjoyed it as much as he did.
 I mean, I had to be like “I told you so!”.
 You would too.
 Now to pass along my genius and wonderful taste in books (haha!), I asked him to do his own review of Winger, so not only would you get another opinion on the novel, but it would be a guy’s perspective as well.

 So without further ado, enjoy this review!

 Winger by Andrew Smith

 Ryan Dean West is a fourteen-year-old junior at a boarding school for rich kids.
 He’s living in Opportunity Hall, the dorm for troublemakers, and rooming with the biggest bully on the rugby team.
 And he’s madly in love with his best friend Annie, who thinks of him as a little boy.

 With the help of his sense of humor, rugby buddies, and his penchant for doodling comics, Ryan Dean manages to survive life’s complications and even find some happiness along the way.
 But when the unthinkable happens, he has to figure out how to hold on to what’s important, even when it feels like everything has fallen apart.

 Filled with hand-drawn info-graphics and illustrations and told in a pitch-perfect voice, this realistic depiction of a teen’s experience strikes an exceptional balance of hilarious and heartbreaking.